-I’m sure you want to know how much money can you make from forex trading, right?
+I’m sure you want to know how much money can you make from forex trading or what is the average forex trader income, right?

 You’ve heard of traders making millions in the financial markets.

 You can’t compare yourself to them.